Posts in Stock Up

 And we’re still going at it—building, designing, innovating, recreating, and consuming.
 In fact, according to a 2020 article from BBC News, “For every person in the world, more than their body weight in stuff is now being produced each week.”
 Helen Briggs, BBC Environment correspondent, tells us that in that same year, “the combined weight of all the plastic, bricks, concrete and other things we've made in the world will outweigh all animals and plants on the planet for the first time.”

-Add to this the psychological weight of stuff, from the gadgets that demand our attention to the time and focus required to maintain it all.
+If the sheer volume and weight of our stuff is staggering, add to it the psychological weight of stuff, from the gadgets that demand our attention to the time, focus, and work required to maintain our cycles of consumption.

 That’s really heavy.